BigSoftVideo/AVA360VR/features.md

 ### Presenting

 - Import, view and loop time-coded transcripts in VR (🌐)
-- Present a slideshow in VR with timer countdown and inserted video clips (🌐)
+- Present a slideshow in VR with timer countdown and play inserted video clips (🌐)
-- Show invisible slide notes on the left controller
+- Show handy private slide notes

 ### Capturing